Best Things to do in Fort William with Kids

 A Walk on the Dragonfly Trail

 We were enjoying the scenery in the Glenfinnan area so much, we decided to go for a walk down by Loch Shiel.
-Crossing the highway at the Visitor Centre, you can begin the Dragonfly Trail.
-It starts by going south-east into a dense forest along a wooden boardwalk trail.
+We walked across the highway at the visitor centre to begin the Dragonfly Trail.
+It heads south-east into dense forest along a wooden boardwalk.
 It’s a beautiful stretch of forest with moss covered rocks and the sounds of birds ever-present in the air.

 As you cross a bridge over a small river, the views looking out over Loch Shiel are beautiful, with green islands in the foreground and towering green mountains in the background.